pypy/pypy/pypy/doc/getting-started-dev.rst

 We use the `py library`_ for filesystem path manipulations, terminal writing, logging and some other support  functionality.

-You don't neccessarily need to install these two libraries because we also ship them inlined in the PyPy source tree.
+You don't necessarily need to install these two libraries because we also ship them inlined in the PyPy source tree.

 Getting involved